wesleycamargo/azure-docs.pt-br/articles/hdinsight-monitor-use-ambari-api.md

 **Usar PowerShell do Azure**

-Segue abaixo um script do PowerShell para obter as informações sobre o jobtracker do MapReduce *em um cluster 3.1.*  A principal diferença é que esses detalhes agora serão extraídos do serviço YARN (e não do MapReduce).
+A seguir está um script do PowerShell para obter as informações sobre jobtracker do MapReduce *on a 3.1 cluster.*  A principal diferença é que esses detalhes agora serão extraídos do serviço YARN (e não do MapReduce).

 	$clusterName = "<HDInsightClusterName>"
 	$clusterUsername = "<HDInsightClusterUsername>"